patateviolente/node-beacon-tracker/readme.md

 ## Benchmark your beacon
 Positions are calculated using an RSSI mesure on a defined distance, generally 1 meter.
 This strength can vary depending the receptor antenna quality or the beacon steadiness.

-In this sample configuration, all AP has been placed on the same position and the beacon was placed 1 meter away.
+In this sample configuration, all AP has been placed on the same position and the beacon was placed 3 meters away.
 Run the sample app `npm run benchmark` and let it run a few minutes.
 This will progressively fill the ugly output as below:
 ```
 Benchmarking device in 71:bc:23:4c:72:5b run 652s
 Device 71:bc:23:4c:72:5b: